Kristina Reztsova

 Kristina Leonidovna Reztsova (Кристина Леонидовна Резцова, born 27 April 1996) is a Russian biathlete.
 At the 2022 Winter Olympics, representing the Russia Olympic Committee, she won a bronze medal as part of the mixed relay team and a silver medal as part of the women's relay team.

 She started competing in the World Cup in the 2019–20 season, but the best she achieved was an 18th position in one of the races.
 Reztsova missed the 2020–21 season due to the birth of her daughter.
 After she returned to competitions, in the 2021–22 season, Reztsova achieved her first top-10 finish in an individual World Cup race, and eventually four podium finishes.
-She qualified for the 2022 Winter Olympics, the first Olympics in her career.
+She qualified for the 2022 Winter Olympics, the first Olympics in her career, where she won two medals.

 Reztsova is the second daughter of Anfisa Reztsova, an Olympic champion in cross-country skiing and biathlon.
 She was training separately from the Russian team, to be able to take care of her daughter, and on occasion criticized the Russian Biathlon Federation, something her mother was also known for.

 Her older sister is Daria Virolaynen.